Historical server pricing updated daily

 General Price Indices

-These indices show how much computing resources you get for your money.
+How much computing power you get per Euro across the market.
 Higher values indicate better value.

 Server Configuration Price Indices

-Track pricing for common server configurations.
-Lower prices indicate better deals for the same amount of RAM.
+Monthly prices for common RAM tiers.
+Lower prices mean better deals for the same amount of RAM.

-• Server Configuration Indices: Show monthly prices for specific RAM sizes.
-Lower is better.
+• Configuration indices show monthly prices for a given RAM tier — lower is better.

-• Data collection started on 17th January 2026 - historical data before this date is unavailable.
+• Data collection started on 17th January 2026; nothing exists before.

-• Hardware specifications, performance, and included services vary across providers and server types.
+• Hardware, performance and included services differ across providers and server types.

-• Promotional offers and discounts are not included in these calculations.
+• Promotional offers and discounts are not part of these calculations.

-• Always verify current pricing and specifications directly with hosting providers before making decisions.
+• Always verify pricing and specs with the provider before purchasing.

 Explore our comprehensive pricing history charts for memory, CPU, and server price indices.
 Analyze trends over time to make informed decisions on your hosting needs.
 Stay updated with the latest data for various server types including VPS, Root Servers, and Dedicated Servers.
 Optimize your budget with insights from our detailed pricing history.